-Ratcliffe says he already sees signs that the national media will follow the Texas media in its aggressiveness toward Perry—continuing the stark contrast to Perry’s predecessor.Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+Ratcliffe says he already sees signs that the national media will follow the Texas media in its aggressiveness toward Perry—continuing the stark contrast to Perry’s predecessor.Liz Cox Barrett is a writer at CJR.

 “I get the sense that the national media would just as soon take Perry out as anything,” he said.
 “The national media, in 2000, wanted George Bush to be president.
 The reporters all wanted an inside track to the Bush administration.
 This time around, it’s like, ‘We want to take the guy’s legs out.’”